 In a recent Pinterest poll, ninety-two percent of users said that they felt the platform helped them make purchasing decisions.
 These e-commerce trends have been felt around the web, with more and more platforms creating formats that allow consumers to make purchases in the creative posts.
 Consumers may have gone online just to share, but, with shoppable formats, they’re able to purchase something with the tap of a link.

-If you are interested in learning more about shoppable posts, e-commerce trends, or implementing shoppable content within your own business, contact KitelyTech today.
+If you are interested in learning more about Shoppable Posts, e-commerce trends, or implementing shoppable content within your own business, contact KitelyTech by calling us at (800) 274 2908.
 KitelyTech has a wide range of experience in the tech sector, and has a proven track record of working with entrepreneurs to make their business goals a reality.
+Call us to discuss how we can help you with your social media platforms and shoppable content.